 Participants in the DPMC are organized in teams, which consist of three Participants per team (the "Teams").
-The Teams represent either the role of the data subject (the "Data Subject Teams") or the controller (the "Controller Teams").
-Participants can apply as a Team.
+The Teams represent either the role of the data subject (the "Data Subject Teams") or the Page 3 of 12 controller (the "Controller Teams").
+Participants can apply as a Team or as individuals.
 Already formed Teams have the possibility to suggest a coach (see point 2.4.).
-Participants can also apply as individuals.
 Individual participants will be formed into Teams of three and a coach will be assigned by the Administration.

-A Participant can only be a member of one Team.
+A Participant can only be a member of one Team and be enrolled for one edition only.

 The maximum number of Teams is sixteen.
-If less than four Teams apply, the DPMC cannot take place.
+If less than four Teams apply, the DPMC does not take place.